bio2bel/chebi/README.rst

 Setup
 -----
-chebi can be downloaded and populated from either the Python REPL or the automatically installed command line utility.
+ChEBI can be downloaded and populated from either the Python REPL or the automatically installed command line utility.

 Python REPL